strncat/strncat.github.io/_posts/math/analysis/2024-05-09-analysis-least-upper-bound-union.markdown

   <b>Suppose \(A, B \subseteq \mathbf{R}\) are nonempty and bounded above.
 Find a formula for \(\sup (A \cup B)\) and prove that it is correct.</b>
 </div>
 <br>
-For the definitions of an upper bound and the least upper bound of a set.
-See <a href="https://strncat.github.io/jekyll/update/2024/05/03/analysis-set-bounded.html">This</a>.
+For the definitions of an upper bound and the least upper bound of a set see <a href="https://strncat.github.io/jekyll/update/2024/05/03/analysis-set-bounded.html">this</a>.
 <br>
 <h4><b>Proof:</b></h4>
 Let $$A, B \subseteq \mathbf{R}$$ be nonempty and bounded above.
 By the <a href="https://strncat.github.io/jekyll/update/2024/05/03/analysis-set-bounded.html">Axiom of Completeness</a>, $$\sup A$$ and $$\sup B$$ both exist.
 We claim that that $$\sup (A \cup B) = \sup (\{\sup A, \sup B\})$$.
 Since $$\sup A$$ and $$\sup B$$ both exist, then the set $$\{\sup A, \sup B\}$$ is nonempty and bounded above.
 Therefore, $$\sup (A \cup B)$$ also exists by the Axiom of Completeness.